-Contest flight will not be conducted if the cross wind component for the active runway exceeds 20 knots or the total wind velocity at the surface exceeds 25 knots from any direction.
+Contest flight will not be conducted if the cross wind component for the active runway exceeds 20 knots or the steady wind velocity at the surface exceeds 25 knots from any direction.
+The Jury shall use the best data available to determine if contest flights can be safely conducted or not.